-The OBD II system compares O2 sensor readings upstream and downstream of the converter, and the converter's reaction time to a sudden change in the air/fuel mixture.
-If the converter is slow to respond, or the downstream O2 sensor readings don't flatten out and level off at 0.45 volts, it indicates a drop off in operating efficiency and sets a P0420 catalyst efficiency code.
+As we said earlier, the OBD II programming in the PCM compares O2 sensor readings upstream and downstream of the converter, and the converter's reaction time to a sudden change in the air/fuel mixture.
+If the converter is slow to respond, or the downstream O2 sensor readings don't flatten out and level off once the converter is hot and doing its thing, it will see that as a drop in operating efficiency and probably set a P0420 catalyst efficiency code..
 Other converter faults may set codes ranging from P0420 to P0439.

 P0420....Catalyst System Efficiency Below Threshold Bank 1